MathiasVertongen/semestral-work-ite/README.md

 Passes if differences ≤ 5 °C and ≤ 10 km/h respectively
 (Uses real API data)

 🌤️ 9.
-TestWeatherForecastConsistency (Integration Test), this test can be found in the file callex test_main_consistency
+TestWeatherForecastConsistency (Integration Test), this test can be found in the file called test_main_consistency

 Purpose: Check that a real 5-day forecast is consistent and realistic.
 Checks: